The math hedge funds use, opened up — public methodology, live calibration, retail-priced.

-Built by one engineer over four months, served free during the calibration window.
-First measured forward-return calibration landed 2026-05-17 (1d + 7d horizons across three regimes, IC 0.055-0.10).
-Paid tiers open Q3 2026 once 30d horizon calibration matures.
-The product is a quantitative research platform for independent investors and small funds — academic factor stack, public methodology, no AI guesswork in scoring.
+Built over the past two months, served free during the calibration window; paid tiers open Q3 2026 once the 30-day horizon matures.
+A quantitative research platform for independent investors and small funds — public methodology, no AI guesswork in scoring.

 The honest split